shreygit225/shreygit225/README.md

 - 👋 Hi, I’m Shrey Gandhi
 - 👀 I’m interested in Software Develoment
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Projects based o
+- 💞️ I’m looking to collaborate on Projects on WEB3
-- 📫 How to reach me ...

 <!---
 shreygit225/shreygit225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.